 A lovely annual plant with very cheerful aromatic white daisy flowers.
 It is easy to grow and maintain preferring well drained soils preferably sandy.
-It can grow on poor soil and needs little extra care, tolerates mild to medium acid soils (up to 4.8).
+It can grow on poor soil and needs little extra care, tolerates mild to medium acid soils (up to pH 4.8).
 Deer normally don't eat it.
 Flowers are fairly long lasting giving a good showing in any garden.
 Flowers used in tea and herbal medicines.

 This plant is well known for its flowers used as a herb in chamomile teas and other herbal medicines.
 However only the flowers of this plant have the characteristic odor and are used in teas etc the foliage does not smell.
 For most herbal preparations this plant is not considered as true chamomile but known as scented mayweed or wild chamomile.
-For those wishing to grow chamomile for herbal purposed the perennial a Anthemis nobilis also known as Chamaemelum nobile should be considered.
+For those wishing to grow chamomile for herbal purposes the perennial a Anthemis nobilis also known as Chamaemelum nobile should also be considered.

 There are many plants that look similar to chamomile.
 If harvesting in the wild (or from migrating seeds in your garden) make sure that the plant you have really is chamomile.
 Few others have the same distinctive aroma and the leaves are characteristic but the flowers can be very similar in many species some of which can be dangerous if taken in larger doses so always make sure you have the correct plant.